r-e-d-ant/r-e-d-ant/README.md

 ### Hi there 👋

 <!--- 🔭 I’m currently working on Flask/-->
-- 🌱 I’m currently learning Flask/Django
+- 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on every web apps development
 - 🤔 I’m looking for help with JavaScript
 - 💬  Ask me about Python, Flask,...